johnleejunhan12/hill-climb-painter/README.md

-## Creative constraints
+## Setting creative constraints

 ### 1) Different textures
-The textures used are not limited to just brushstrokes.
-We can use various shapes such as circles, triangles and squares as the texture.
-We can also use unusual textures such as lines to produce a chaotic and scribbly abstract rendition of the original image.
+Aside from paintstrokes, can use various shapes such as circles, triangles and squares as the texture

+We can also provide unusual textures such as lines to produce a chaotic and scribbly abstract rendition of the original image.

 ### 2) Disable scaling of texture
 By setting an initial texture size and restricting it, we can achieve painting styles like pointillism, where small textures are applied in patterns to form an image.